Proving membership in LLM pretraining data via data watermarks: Related work

 \paragraph{Dataset membership.} \citet{oren2023proving} provide a hypothesis testing method to detect whether a given test set is present in the training data of a language model \cite[termed as data contamination; see][]{magar-schwartz-2022-data}.
 Their method assumes the test data was randomly shuffled prior to release, which allows the model's preference for the released ordering to be tested against random permutations.
 Our work instead intentionally inserts a randomly chosen watermark, which is applicable to arbitrary document collections.
 In image classification, \citet{DBLP:conf/icml/SablayrollesDSJ20} provide a hypothesis testing method to detect dataset membership by watermarking images with random perturbations.
 Our work provides insights into watermark design for language data and demonstrates the feasibility of hypothesis testing-based detection for LLMs.

-\citet{tang_did_2023} use adversarial attacks to create backdoors for verifying dataset membership \cite[coming from a lineage of work on backdoors, see][]{wallace-etal-2021-concealed}.
-However, their methods do not use randomness and remain heuristic.
+\citet{meeus2024copyright} is a concurrent work which inserts repeated ``copyright traps'' in a text document to improve membership inference. \citet{tang_did_2023} use adversarial attacks to create backdoors for verifying dataset membership.
+Since these methods do not insert randomness, hypothesis testing cannot be applied.
 Without randomness, the behavior of a model that has not been backdoored is not easily known.
 Randomness allows the inserted watermark to be compared against a null distribution of random watermarks; \citet{DBLP:conf/uss/Carlini0EKS19} study such null distributions for random sequences but in the context of privacy.
 To the best of our knowledge, our work is the first to combine hypothesis testing and random perturbations to provide principled detection of dataset membership in language models.

 \paragraph{Membership inference.} Work in membership inference seeks to use the model to infer which data are members of the training data \cite{hu2022membership}.
-Our work shares similar goals, but methods in membership inference are primarily motivated by privacy concerns, aiming to extract parts of the training data or sensitive secrets.
-Our focus is on a narrower case of membership inference, seeking only to detect whether rightholders' documents were trained on.
-We assume that the documents could be perturbed beforehand, and our problem admits a statistical solution.
+This literature here has largely been motivated from privacy concerns and aims to extract parts of the training data or sensitive secrets.
+Recent work finds that membership inference methods perform at the level of random chance on pieces of LLM pretraining data \cite{duan2024membership}.
+Crucially, we study a relaxed membership inference setting, as we only seek to detect whether rightholders' documents were trained on and assume that the documents could be perturbed beforehand.
+This setting admits a statistical solution and opens up research on membership inference using data watermarks.

 Many membership inference works cannot be directly applied to LLMs, as they train a distribution of models with slightly different training sets \cite{ DBLP:conf/sp/ShokriSSS17, DBLP:conf/sp/CarliniCN0TT22}.
 This would be impractical for LLMs, as training even one such model is computationally expensive and the datasets are often proprietary \cite{NEURIPS2020_gpt3}. \citet{carlini-extracting-2021} performs membership inference on LLMs by comparing to another canonical language model, which sidesteps training costs but offers no statistical guarantees.
 Since we assume that the data is randomly perturbed beforehand, we know that a clean model should only recognize these perturbations at levels of random chance and do not need a canonical model.